 Sulfur hexafluoride or SF6 is an inorganic, greenhouse gas.
 It is non-flammable, odourless, and colourless, and is an excellent insulator.
 It is a hypervalent octahedral molecule that has been an interesting topic of conversation among chemistry enthusiasts.

+Henri Moissan discovered the existence of SF6.
+Incidentally, he is also the discoverer of fluorine.
 The standard way of synthesizing SF6 is to expose S8 to F2.
-This method causes the formation of a few sulfur fluorides as well, but those can be eliminated through heating and then using NaOH to remove any additional SF4 molecules.
+This method causes the formation of a few sulfur fluorides, but those can be eliminated through heating and then using NaOH to remove any additional SF4 molecules.

 SF6 cannot be used immediately after synthesis.
 It needs to be purified to get rid of all reactive fluorides.
 After that, it needs to go through pyrolysis.